 The Common Seal of the Council will be kept in a safe place in the custody of the Corporate Director of Governance and Regulatory Services.
 A decision of the Council, or of any part of it, including (for the avoidance of doubt) a decision of the executive or any executive member or officer acting under delegated powers will be sufficient authority for sealing any document necessary to give effect to the decision.
 The Common Seal will be affixed to those documents which in the opinion of the Corporate Director of Governance and Regulatory Services should be sealed.
-The affixing of the Common Seal
+The affixing of the Common Seal will be attested by either the Corporate Director of Governance and Regulatory Services, the Town Clerk and Chief Executive or some other person authorised by either of them.

-- will be attested by either the Corporate Director of Governance and Regulatory Services, the Town Clerk and Chief Executive or some other person authorised by either of them. - 14.06 In an emergency the Common Seal may be affixed to any document on the written authority of the Mayor or deputy Mayor of the Council provided that any exercise of this power shall be reported to the Council at its next meeting.
+14.06 In an emergency the Common Seal may be affixed to any document on the written authority of the Mayor or deputy Mayor of the Council provided that any exercise of the power shall be reported to the Council at its next meeting. his 00041 / 00 06119 / Version : 1.13 Page 3